apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 - create a new CDN
 - update an existing CDN
 - delete an existing CDN
-- queue/clear updates on all servers in a CDN
+- :term:`Queue Updates` on all servers in a CDN, or clear such updates
-- compare and take CDN :term:`Snapshots`
+- Compare CDN :term:`Snapshots`
+- create a CDN :term:`Snapshot`
 - manage a CDN's DNSSEC keys
 - manage a CDN's :term:`Federations`
 - view :term:`Delivery Services` of a CDN